 If you opt to use vShield Zones you should be aware of its usage limitations; it is not as polished of a product as, for example, VMware Data Recovery, and there are a variety of areas in which a new vSphere administrator could use some pointers.
 In this article, I've listed out what I've discovered so far to ease your experience using vSphere in its current release.

 This is the final installation of a three-part series on vShield Zones.
-If you're just joining us, you may also want to read part one,
+If you're just joining us, you may also want to read part one, an overview of vShield Zones, and part two, installing and configuring vShield Zones.

 The vSphere Client will report that VMware Tools is not installed on the vShield Manager and agent virtual machines (VMs).
 Do not attempt to install VMware Tools on those VMs as it is not required and the performance optimization that VMware Tools provides is already built in to the vShield Zones VMs.